Acorn Hall History

 Acorn Hall was built in 1853 for John and Louise Schermerhorn of New York City.
 A basic Georgian Foursquare, the building had a main central hallway and four similarly sized rooms on the first and second floors.
 Not long after their arrival in Morristown, however, tragedy struck the Schermerhorn Family and John returned to NYC a widower.

-Their daughter, Julia, and her husband, Dr. James Leonard Corning, inherited the Hall in 1913.
+Their daughter, Julia, and her husband, Dr. J. Leonard Corning, inherited the Hall in 1913.
 Over the next few years, the couple split their time between Morristown and NYC, gradually spending more time at her childhood home.
 Her brother, Augustus Jr., an unmarried bachelor, also resided at the Hall following retirement.
 Surviving both her husband and her brother, Julia left Acorn Hall to her nephew, Augustus Crane Hone, at her passing in 1935.
 Directly after taking ownership, Augustus and his wife, Alice, gave the Hall its first and only modernization, which included a new heating system, electricity, and indoor plumbing.

 Augustus Crane Hone passed away in 1939; Alice followed in 1949.
 Their daughter, Mary Crane Hone, recognized the historic significance of Acorn Hall and its interiors, which were largely as her great-grandfather had left them.
 Childless, she searched for a new owner who would preserve her family’s ancestral home.